-In short, the objective is to be able to fund overheads for a period (at least one month) even if there is no continuing income.
-The requirement is to hold an amount of certain types of liquid assets equivalent to at least one third of the amount of the FOR (fixed overhead requirement).
+In the second CP, the FCA has proposed a requirement to hold an amount of certain types of liquid assets equivalent to at least one third of the amount of the FOR (fixed overhead requirement).
 It is intended as a baseline requirement and firms are entitled to hold more.
-Figure 10.1 of the DP explains eligible liquid assets and the discounts (haircuts) which need to be applied to them.
+Chapter 6 of the second CP explains eligible liquid assets and the discounts (haircuts) which need to be applied to them.

 The DP sets out a short table which explains the differences between the ICAAP and the ICARA process at figure 11.3.
-Again, the detail of this is not set out in the CP and will be covered in the second consultation paper expected at the start of Q2 of 2021.
+Additional detail on the ICARA process and how the FCA will assess it is set out in chapter 7 of the second CP.

 Yes, there will be certain provisions in the IFPR intended to ease the change to the new regime.
 It is expected that these will vary depending on the current status and size of the relevant firm and may allow a more lenient calculation of the PMR and the own funds requirement (described above in "In practice, how much capital will I have to hold?") for a short term period.